martyjapilado/martyjapilado.github.io/essays/ JavaScript-Is-Back-to-Haunt Me-and-I’m-Totally-Fine-with -hat.md

 ---
 layout: essay
 type: essay
-title: Returning to JavaScript&#58; It Can’t Be That Bad...
+title: JavaScript Is Back to Haunt Me and I’m Totally Fine with That

 # All dates must be YYYY-MM-DD format!
 date: 2019-01-18
 labels: